ice1x/scrapy-example/README.md

 # scrapy-example
-ETL service example on Scrapy
+ETL service example on Scrapy with PostgreSQL (Postgres)